bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/for-sof.md

 ## NGX_Pyramid_of_Eternal_Knowledge_Encryption.ncpt

-A password-protected file that currently can not be viewed in the folder.
+A password-protected file that currently cannot be viewed in the folder.

 [Back to all files](#directory-content)

 ## YOUTOPIA_Initiation.doc

-A password-protected file that currently can not be viewed in the folder.
+A password-protected file that currently cannot be viewed in the folder.

 [Back to all files](#directory-content)